Bloemfontein: Economy

 The private sector mainly drives Bloemfontein's economy.
-Bloemfontein’s share of National GDP, employment, and population is the lowest among the benchmark group of South African and Southern African cities, falling just below the city of Port Elizabeth.
-The city’s share of the National GDP is 1.73%, with a share of national employment at 1.86% and a share of the national population at 1.67%.
-Bloemfontein’s GDP growth, at 0.57% in 2015, stood in the lower half of the benchmark group of cities.
-Along with other major cities in South Africa, Bloemfontein’s GDP growth has slowly decreased in recent years.
+Bloemfontein's share of National GDP, employment, and population is the lowest among the benchmark group of South African and Southern African cities, falling just below the city of Port Elizabeth.
+The city's share of the National GDP is 1.73%, with a share of national employment at 1.86% and a share of the national population at 1.67%.
+Bloemfontein's GDP growth, at 0.57% in 2015, stood in the lower half of the benchmark group of cities.
+Like other major cities in South Africa, Bloemfontein's GDP growth has slowly decreased in recent years.

-Some of South Africa's largest retail companies have headquarters in the city.

 Major companies

 The city is home to two of South Africa's top construction and infrastructure companies.
 Raubex Group Ltd, established in 1974 and listed on the JSE Limited since March 2007 and Ruwacon (Pty Ltd), established in 1999.

-Other major companies included the retail department store, Kloppers, establishment in 1967 and EconoFoods (Pty Ltd) established in 1996.
+Other major companies included the retail department store, Kloppers, established in 1967 and EconoFoods (Pty Ltd) established in 1996.